Upper Iowa University

-Upper Iowa University (UIU) is a private university in Fayette, Iowa.
-It enrolls around 6000 students and offers distance education programs that include 15 centers in the U.S., an online program, an independent study program, and centers in Hong Kong, Singapore and Malaysia.
-UIU has a total student enrollment of more than 6,000 students.
+Upper Iowa University (UIU) is a private university in Fayette, Iowa, United States.
+It enrolls around 3,000 students and offers distance education programs that include centers in the U.S., an online program, an independent study program, and formerly had centers in Hong Kong, Singapore and Malaysia.

 Upper Iowa offers undergraduate and graduate degree programs with 29 undergraduate majors, including art, business, conservation management, education, human services, information technology, liberal arts, math, nursing, psychology, science, and 6 graduate programs.
 It operates on two eight-week terms per semester, allowing students to take two classes per term.
 It is accredited by the Higher Learning Commission.

-UIU is the only NCAA Division II Athletics Program in the state of Iowa and a member of the Northern Sun Intercollegiate Conference (NSIC).
+UIU is the only NCAA Division II Athletics Program in the state of Iowa and a member of the Great Lakes Valley Conference (GLVC).